 An overview of the 16 to 19 funding formula.

-The EFA funds sixth-form colleges, further education (FE) colleges, sixth-forms in schools, sixth-forms in academies, special schools, special academies, commercial and charitable providers (CCPs), local authorities (LAs), special post-16 institutions (SPI) and higher education establishments (HEIs).
+We fund sixth-form colleges, further education (FE) colleges, sixth-forms in schools, sixth-forms in academies, special schools, special academies, independent learning providers (ILPs), local authorities (LAs), special post-16 institutions (SPIs) and some higher education institutions (HEIs).
 We fund these institutions to provide study programmes for young people.

 - students aged 16 to 19 and

-- home educated students of compulsory school age at any further education college
+- home educated students of compulsory school age at any FE college

-We use a national funding formula to calculate an allocation of funding to each institution each academic year.
-Institutions use the funding to provide study programmes.
-The national funding formula is not used when calculating allocations for special schools and special academies using place numbers only.
+We use a national funding formula to calculate an allocation of funding to each institution, each academic year.
+We fund special schools and special academies using place numbers only.
 We do not use the national funding formula for these institutions.

-Each student is funded at the same basic funding rate per academic year, depending on the size of their study programme, regardless of which type of institution they study at or what they study.
+We calculate the basic funding for institutions using national funding rates, which depend on the size of their students’ study programmes.
+These rates are regardless of which type of institution they study at or what they study.
 We then apply the other elements of the funding formula, as described below.
-To attract funding a student must meet published eligibility criteria, such as residency requirements, and these are set out in the funding regulations guide for 2016 to 2017.
-They must also stay on their study programmes for a certain amount of time to qualify for funding.
+To attract funding a student must meet the published eligibility criteria, such as residency requirements.
+These are set out in the funding regulations guide for the appropriate academic year.
+Students must stay on their study programmes for a certain amount of time to qualify for funding.
 Further information about qualifying periods is available in the student numbers section.